10 Budget Saving Wedding Tips

 Tip #5; Bonboniere

-These are little thank yous for your guests.
+These are little thank you gifts for your guests.
 I’ve gone with something my guests can use, while making it personal.
 We are doing little spice jars, with my fiancée’s special recipe inside.
 The ingredients we are getting in bulk and the jars we got from a Cheap As Chips (a discount variety store) for just $1 each.

 I also looked on Ebay and Etsy for lip balms, as an option.
 I found some for as low as 69cents each, and we just needed to print labels for them.